MMesgar/text_to_entity_grid/README.md

 # What is setup.ipynb?
 Just in case, if you are curious to know how I installed BrownCoherence Toolkit, this notebook provides a step by step explanation of this.

+# Different versions of entity grids?
+The original entity grid model applies head string match over noun phrases.
+In another version, it applies string match over all nouns.
+To get the output of each version, you need to change some lines in ~/browncoherence/src/Sent.cc file.

+There is one block in Sent.cc that is annotated with "--mention--".
+It is commented out now by /\* block \*/.
+In this situation, the model is in its original setting, head string match over NPs.
+If you like to use all nouns as mentions, remove /\* and \*/.
+Don't forget to compile the toolkit by

+$ cd ~/browncoherence

+$ make everything